RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 Policy ensembling is good for reducing variance.

+---
+Next algorithms go in sequence:

 - TRPO (TRust region policy optimization) avoid parameter updates that change the policy too much at one step.
 It carries out this idea by enforcing a KL divergence constraint on the size of policy update at each iteration.
+TRPO can guarantee a monotonic improvement over policy iteration.

+- PPO (proximal policy optimization) acting in a similar way as TRPO, but imposes teh constraint by forcing to stay in a small interval around 1.

+- PPG (Phasic policy gradient) modifies the traditional on-policy actor-critic policy gradient algorithm. precisely PPO, to have separate training phases for policy and value functions.

+---
+- ACER (actor critic with Experience Replay) off-policy technique.
+It is counterpart of A3C on-policy method.
+It uses Retrace Q-value estimation, importance weigthts truncation and efficient TRPO

+- ACTKR (actor-critic using Kronecker-factored trust region) proposed to use Kronecker-factored approximation curvature (K-FAC which uses natural gradient) to do the gradient update for both the critic and actor.

+- SAC (soft actor-critic) is a off-policy, where incorporates the entropy measure of the policy into the reward to encourage exploration.
+It has:

+An Actor-critic arquitecture

+An off-policy formulation

+Entropy maximization leads to policies that can (1) explore more and (2) capture multiple modes of near-optimal strategies (i.e., if there exist multiple options that seem to be equally good, the policy should assign each with an equal probability to be chosen).

+- SAC with Automatically Adjusted Temperature, as SAC is brittle with respect to the temperature parameter.
+Unfortunately it is difficult to adjust temperature, because the entropy can vary unpredictably both across tasks and during training as the policy becomes better.
+An improvement on SAC formulates a constrained optimization problem: while maximizing the expected return, the policy should satisfy a minimum entropy constraint.

+- TD3 (Twin Delayed Deep Deterministic) applies improves in DDPG to prevent the overestimation of the value function:

+Clipped Double Q-Learning

+Delayed update of Target and Policy Networks

+Target Policy Smoothing

+- SVPG (Stein Variational Policy Gradient) applies the Stein variational gradient descent (SVGD) algorithm to update the policy parameter

+- IMPALA (importance Weighted Actor-Learner Architecture) Multiple actors generate experience in parallel, while the learner optimizes both policy and value function parameters using all the generated experience.

 ---
 ### February
 **Weeks from 16 to 28 February**